DCAN-Labs/HBCD-MADE/docs/source/json_configuration.rst

 HBCD EEG Processing Settings
 ------------------------------

-The following parameters are used to process HBCD EEG data.
+The following parameters were used to process HBCD EEG data for the initial data release and is up-to-date as of 10/30/2024.

 **HBCD Global Parameters**